Why is there a PS5 shortage? Here's the reason – and how to buy it

 Why is there a PS5 shortage in 2021?
-There are five reasons why you can't buy the Sony console today, and new PS5 stock seems to be at an all-time low at Best Buy, Walmart, Target and other stores.
+There are five reasons why you can't buy the Sony console today, Sunday, April 4, and new PS5 stock seems to be at an all-time low at Best Buy, Walmart, Target and other stores worldwide.

 The outlook of claiming a PS5 restock this month is not very bright either.
-Next-gen console inventory is "dire for April," according to an anonymous retail source who spoke to TechRadar.
+Next-gen console inventory is "dire for April," according to an anonymous retail source who spoke to TechRadar this past week.
 First, here's how to find PS5 in stock.

 To get advance notice, follow Matt Swider as he tracks the PS5 console: